 3. It can increase your employees’ engagement

-More and more companies are implementing social-media-like tools within their workplaces in order to improve internal communication in their organizations.
-These social intranets mimic the features and functionalities of the most popular social media networks and are designed to keep employees connected and well informed at all times.
+More and more companies are implementing social‑media‑like tools inside the workplace to improve internal communication in their organisations.
+These platforms mirror familiar social media features and are designed to keep employees connected, informed, and involved — especially in hybrid and distributed environments.

 💡 Check out our ultimate guide for boosting employee engagement!